ivandroid/ionic-letter-avatar-selector/README.md

 ### Service `$ionicLetterAvatarSelector`

-Using this service you have access to the following events and functions:
+Using this service you have access to the following events and methods:

 event|description|type|value
 ---|---|---|---